 We have a strong, learning and teaching philosophy, guided by the principles of Round Square, and we’d like to take our staff with us as we create the very best in a new world of learning and teaching opportunities.

 We not only promote the added value of our pastoral care strategy of safety and wellbeing for all teachers, especially those living away from their home countries, but ensure their orientation sets them up for a happy, involved and enjoyable stay in this beautiful country of Tanzania.

-Heads of Secondary and Primary, as well as Head of School, Tony Macfadyen, operate an open-door policy where teachers are able to air their concerns, gather advice and assistance and freely express their ideas and initiatives for the school.
+Heads of Secondary and Primary, as well as Head of School, Yasir Patel, operate an open-door policy where teachers are able to air their concerns, gather advice and assistance and freely express their ideas and initiatives for the school.

 Colleagues, friends and support staff regularly gather in the luscious grounds for drinks, barbecues, music and just to relax, while only a few minutes’ walk away, there is the famous Arusha Coffee Lodge, home of the Shanga Collective, as well as housing a café and restaurant in which various activities are staged throughout the year.

 Nestled at the foot of Mt Meru, St. Constantine International is only about two hours from the famous Ngorongoro Crater and four hours from the Serengeti, as well as a host of other famous wildlife landscapes, so there is always somewhere to go and something to do during long weekends and holidays.

 We are located next to Arusha Airport and about an hour from Kilimanjaro International Airport, making it easy for friends and family to come and visit.

 We have a medical centre that is staffed by a full-time nurse, who is available to attend to all first aid incidences on campus.
 She will recommend if a teacher should receive more detailed care from our School Doctor, who is on call, or our drivers are available to take staff directly to hospital if required.
 In addition, our nurse will liaise with the student’s own GP should this be necessary.